Choose your seed packet below and select the + symbol to display growing instructions:

 • This unique blend of an annual, biennial and perennial flower means you’ll have new blooms to enjoy at different times of the year.

-Start indoors over 6-8 weeks to plant outdoors in summer or fall, or plant directly in spring before the last frost:
+Start indoors over 6-8 weeks to plant outdoors in summer or fall, or plant directly outdoors in spring before the last frost:

 1. Prepare the soil by loosening it with a garden fork.